CryptoPlankton/Vertcoin-Website-2019/content/bitcoin-vs-vertcoin.en.md

 Vertcoin was created as a GPU mined version of Bitcoin.
 This enables a greater spread of overall security long term compared to ASICs.
 If enough devices mine the network Vertcoin represents a viable alternative to the Bitcoin ASIC security model.
 <br><br>
 Ethereum currently uses a mining algorithm similar to Verthash and <a href="https://howmanyconfs.com/" target="_blank">achieves security near that of Bitcoin</a>.
 It shows creating a dominant GPU Bitcoin variant is possible.
+<br><br>
+Vertcoin is not funded nor controlled by any entity, it is simply an open source GPU Bitcoin variant that mirrors BTC development.